Skip to main content

 About the symposium

-Welcome to the 11th Susquehanna Valley Undergraduate Research Symposium, sponsored by Bloomsburg University, Bucknell University, Geisinger and Susquehanna University.
-It’s a valuable opportunity for undergraduate and graduate students in central Pennsylvania to showcase their research activities, learn about other methods and disciplines, and present at a professional conference.
+Welcome to the 14th Susquehanna Valley Undergraduate Research Symposium, a venue open to all student researchers in the region, including but not limited to Geisinger, Bucknell University, Commonwealth University of Pennsylvania and Susquehanna University.
+The symposium provides a valuable opportunity for undergraduate and graduate students in central Pennsylvania to showcase their research activities, learn about other methods and disciplines and present in a professional setting.
+This year’s symposium is sponsored by Geisinger.

 Location